 TI launched its Research Institute in Italy, which received substantial grants to work on Aquinas’s concept of law and natural law theory, organizing with EU support, a series of conferences in Italy, Spain and Hungary.
 In April 2005, it established the “Associazione Thomas International,” which quickly attracted more than 100 members.
 The Institute also receives yearly grants from Sicilian institutions interested in establishing a new university.

 During 2007-2008, the Center staff evaluated permanent locations for the Center.
 In early 2009, they assessed the Raleigh-Durham-Chapel Hill area of North Carolina.
 Several things attracted them to this area.
 First, it is in the southeastern United States, where there are only two colleges in the Catholic intellectual tradition and a growing Catholic population.
 Also, there are excellent intellectual resources with outstanding universities such as Duke, the University of North Carolina and North Carolina State University.

-In March, 2010, the Center changed its name from "The Ralph McInerny Center for Thomistic Studies" to "The Thomas International Center," in recognition of the broader array of intellectual activities that it sponsors.
+In March 2010, TI changed its name from The Ralph McInerny Center for Thomistic Studies to The Thomas International Center, in recognition of the broader array of intellectual activities that it sponsors.